jpatil-bit/diabetes-eda-module-20/README.md

 While no single variable explains readmission risk, their combined effect creates predictable patterns.
 Feature engineering revealed that patients with longer stays, more procedures, and frequent medication changes are significantly more likely to be readmitted within 30 days.
 A baseline Logistic Regression model confirmed that these risks can be quantified using ROC-AUC, supporting the idea that early readmission is not random but a measurable outcome that can inform proactive care planning and resource allocation.

+## What problem we are solving

+This analysis demonstrates how historical hospital data can be used to identify diabetic patients at elevated risk of early readmission.
+Such insights can support targeted follow-up care, medication review, and discharge planning, ultimately reducing avoidable readmissions and improving patient outcomes.

 ---

 ## Tools and Libraries Used